Trump trial in E. Jean Carroll defamation case delayed because of sick juror

 Habba said both she and Madaio tested negative for COVID-19 on Monday morning.

 Trump was in the courtroom on Monday, sitting between Habba and Madaio.
-He had planned to testify, just one day before the crucial New Hampshire presidential primary.
-The judge said the court may reconvene at 9:30 a.m. on Tuesday, but it was not immediately clear if Trump still plans to testify.
+He had planned to testify, just one day before New Hampshire voters go to the polls.

+The judge indicated that the court may reconvene on Tuesday, but the court said later in the day that the trial would be adjourned until Wednesday morning.

 Carroll alleges Trump sexually assaulted her in a department store in the 1990s.
 She has sued Trump twice for defamation over statements he made denying the assault and saying he never met her.